reyestyh/tp/docs/DeveloperGuide.md

       Use case ends.

 * 2a.
 TripScribe finds zero entries matching.
     * 2a1.
-TripScribe displays an empty result message.
+TripScribe informs the user that no matching entries were found.

       Use case ends.